 Kenn Rivers, Director of Surveillance

 Kenn is a graduate of the Advanced Special Operations Techniques (ASOT) course.
 He is a Subject Matter Expert and retired Army Green Beret with over 14 years’ experience.
 His previous skills made him well suited to be a Special Forces Intel Analyst for 7 years.
 He is trained in Close Quarters Combat (CQB) and improvised munitions.
-As the liaison officer attached to the US Embassy Cambodia, Kenn provided on sight ground truth intelligence during Cambodia’s national coup and infrastructure break down.
+As the liaison officer attached to the US Embassy Cambodia, Kenn provided on sight ground truth intelligence during Cambodia’s attempted coup d'état and infrastructure break down in 1997.
 Kenn led the evacuation process of US personnel, NGO’s and other host nation personnel from northern Cambodia.
 Later, he spent several months as the tactical advisor in the Philippines during antiterrorist operations.
 He is certified in counterintelligence and anti-terrorist tactics, techniques and capabilities, and led SF teams on numerous missions in over 14 countries.